 Write a little about yourself.
 Just a paragraph will do.

-Life is the etching away of culture's monochromatic residue to
+the etching away of culture's monochromatic residue to unveil the

-unveil the colorful masterpiece of who we truly are.
+colorful masterpiece of who we truly are.
+Some call that karma,

 I seem to fulfill a new life passion of mine every six months or so